Widgit Symbols: A Teacher's Guide to Visual

 A scoping review of the use of visual aids in health education materials for persons with low-literacy levels.

 Teachers implement these symbols by pairing them with key vocabulary on learning resources and classroom displays.
-A common approach is creating individual visual timetables to help autistic pupils understand daily routines.
-It is important to maintain consistency across different classrooms so pupils recognise the same symbols throughout the school environment.
+A common approach is creating individual visual timetables to help autistic learners understand daily routines.
+It is important to maintain consistency across different classrooms so learners recognise the same symbols throughout the school environment.

-A frequent mistake is cluttering worksheets with too many symbols, which overloads the pupil with unnecessary visual information.
+A frequent mistake is cluttering worksheets with too many symbols, which overloads the learner with unnecessary visual information.
 Teachers should only symbolise key vocabulary and instructional verbs rather than every single word in a sentence.
-Another common error is using different symbol systems inconsistently across the school, which prevents pupils from building a reliable visual vocabulary.
+Another common error is using different symbol systems inconsistently across the school, which prevents learners from building a reliable visual vocabulary.

 Njabulo Mbanda et al. (2020)